TranPhucVinh/C/Environment/VIsual Studio Code/Debug.md

     ]
 }
 ```
 After setting ``launch.json``, add breakpoints and runs the debug icon of Visual Studio Code.
+Notice that breakpoint must be add for the variables to be watched.
+If breakpoints are not added, GDB will not display anything.